Grosjean's crash proves how far F1 safety has come

 It’s a crash Formula 1 hadn’t seen the likes of for decades.

-Despite the distressing event, which spurred Daniel Ricciardo to criticise F1 for replaying it too often while drivers were about to go out again, Grosjean has managed come away with only burns to his hands and ankles but is otherwise okay.
+Despite the distressing event, Grosjean has come away with only burns to his hands.

 We’ll learn more about what exactly happened in time, but for now, here’s our breakdown on how we were spared a tragic incident.